vekatze/neut/book/src/statements.md

 }
 ```

+`define` also accepts `->>` in place of `->`.
+Such a function is still called in the usual way, but its compiled code uses destination-passing style.
+For the details of this behavior, please see the section on [functions in Terms](./terms.md#x1-a1--xn-an---e-).

 `define` can optionally have implicit type parameters, as in `identity` in the example above.
 The compiler inserts these type parameters at compile time, so you don't have to write them explicitly:

 ```neut